One-Worldliness/StudyMate/README.md

 ---

-Made with ❤️ for students everywhere | CodeMintah
+Made with ❤️ for students everywhere